hasanrizvi94/pylon-kb-to-ada/README.md

 **No configuration needed!** The scripts will prompt you for:
 - Your Ada bot handle (e.g., "my-bot" for my-bot.ada.support)
+- Your Ada API key
 - Your Pylon API key
-- Your Ada API key
+- Your Pylon Knowledge Base ID

 ## Usage